 The primary focus of a premises liability case is identifying who is at fault for the accident that occurred.
 Connecticut state law declares that property owners, including homeowners, owe anyone who lawfully enters the boundaries of their land a duty of care based on their status.
 Trespassers are not owed any duty of care, as they aren’t even legally allowed on the property.
 Here are some examples of common premises liability situations that happen in Connecticut:

-It can be overwhelming and terrifying to suffer a bad injury, especially in an area you thought was safe.
+It can be overwhelming and terrifying to suffer a bad injury, especially in an area you thought was safe in Waterbury.
 Premises liability cases can end friendships, create bad blood in families, and reveal long-standing safety issues that have never been properly addressed.
 By pursuing a legal claim, you may be saving the next person from enduring a similar injury.

 At Pilicy Injury Law, we can determine the right course of action for your premises liability case.
 We can build up your argument, gather evidence that supports your version of events, and make sure your interests are always protected.
 Contact us to speak to someone about how we can help.